AxiansITSecurity/Restsh/README.md

 ### Debug

-Print all executed commands and enables verbose mode of curl and mustache.
+Print all executed commands and enables verbose mode of curl.

 ```sh
 export RESTSH_DEBUG=1